Semialgebraic rank-one convex hulls: 2x2 triangular matrices and beyond: Triangular matrices

 The two points that are not in $K$ but that play a fundamental role for the computation of the quadrics are obtained from the previous $T_4$.
 Specifically, $(-1,1,-\tfrac{4}{15})$ belongs to the blue $T_4$, whereas $(-1,2,-\tfrac{155}{118})$ belongs to the green one.
 The orange $T_4$ is displayed in Figure \ref{fig:T4triang}.
 Analogously, it is possible to construct the rank-one convex hull of any $5$-points set of $2\times 2$ triangular matrices in the same way, via iterated computation of $T_4$ configurations.

-\begin{remark} The configuration in Theorem \ref{thm:rch5pts} is generic, in the sense that it is stable under small perturbation of points in $K$.
-To our knowledge, it is the first nonlinear configuration, in the rank-one context, that satisfies this condition. \end{remark}

 Here we witness a big difference between standard convexity and rank-one convexity: the Carath\'eodory number of rank-one convexity is finite for $2\times 2$ diagonal matrices \cite[Proposition 5.3]{MatPle98:SeparateCH} and infinite in every other known case \cite{Kolar03:NonCompactHulls, Matousek01:DirectionalConvexity}.
 These include our case of the rank-one convex hull of triangular $2\times 2$ matrices, which is examined in \cite[Example 3.5 $(ii)$]{MatPle98:SeparateCH}.
 Here the authors construct for any $n>0$ an explicit set of $n$ points $K\subset \R^3$ such that some of the points in $\convrc K$ do not belong to the hull of any $n-1$ points in $K$.